Wondering how to start an HVAC business? Follow these 8 steps and you will create the #1 HVAC business plan

 HVAC job management is a specialised industry where you might need large volumes of paperwork for a straightforward maintenance job that falls under warranty.
 For this you might need proof of purchase, service reports, invoices to the customer, invoices to the supplier, purchase orders and asset test reports.
 All these moving parts can be easy to lose and hard to manage, especially out in the field.
 Historically these documents have been managed with spreadsheets, whiteboards, paperwork, orders diaries, Google Calendar, office calendar, email notepads, scraps of paper and the great human brain.

 This is of course getting harder and harder as business gets more complicated.
 The need to be competitive in the marketplace to deliver higher quality and work faster only grows with your business.
-From a human point of view, you want to be able to reduce the overall pressure on the people in the organisation to make life easier.
+From a human point of view, you want to be able to reduce the overall pressure on the people in the organisation to make life easier and improve customer service.
 Software automation can take a lot of the burden off of people's shoulders and provide clarity and control over the business.
 This will reduce risks, improve profitability and improve business insight to help you ensure you are working on the right jobs and keep your team accountable.